imrehorvath/avrdis/README.md

 $
 ```

-Finally, the raw source code can be redirected to a source file for further tinkering in a code editor or IDE.
+Finally, the raw source code can be redirected to a `.asm` file for further tinkering in a code editor, by omitting the `-l` option.
 ```
-$ avrdis -e 0:10 foo.hex >foo.asm
+$ avrdis -e 4:4 -e d:11 foo.hex >foo.asm
 0x0020:0x0024
 $ cat foo.asm
     .org 0x0000